-How Long is the Average Job Interview? | Duration Insights
+How Long Is the Average Job Interview? | Duration Insights

 Job interviews vary widely in duration, ranging from brief phone conversations lasting 15-30 minutes to extensive sessions lasting several hours.
 The length of an interview is influenced by various factors, particularly the type of interview conducted.
 Throughout the hiring process, individuals may encounter different interview formats, including: